MarcinOrlowski/laravel-api-response-builder/README.md

        "data": null
      }

-If you want to return some data back:
+If you want to return some data back too, pass it to `success()`:

     $data = [ "foo" => "bar" ];
     return ResponseBuilder::success($data);

-which would produce:
+which would return:

     {
       ...